Friday, December 13, 2013

 You've been informed he's the greatest dragon in the history of film.
 Personally, I prefer the dragon in Dragonslayer.
 But Smaug is niftily voiced by Benedict Cumberbatch, and he's a good special effect, although I thought the facial design verged on cartoony.
 All in all, if Jackson had simply stuck to the source material, the sequence would've been at least as good as the Gollum biz in Part One.

 But Jackson lays waste to the conversation between Bilbo and Smaug.
 Wrecks it, destroys it.
 Deprives it of any sort of internal logic.
 After some impressive buildup involving lots of cascading treasure as Smaug wakes up, you have Bilbo putting on the ring, and ringo-vision ensues, and the whole opening of the conversation is in that, and it just isn't visually satisfactory.
-Then, a la the spider scene, Bilbo, for no reason at all, takes off the ring, the one thing keeping him invisible and alive.
+Then, a la the spider scene, Bilbo, for no reason at all, takes off the ring, the only thing keeping him invisible and alive.
 From that point it's a ton of talking-villain horsecrap, with Smaug going on and on, inventing reasons for why he shouldn't kill Bilbo at any given time.
 It's just effing, effing dumb.

 But it's not as dumb as what follows.